Strategic Living

 The question isn’t “Is this risky?” but “Is this a risk I can live with?”
 Knowing what kinds of uncertainty you can and can’t handle lets you filter decisions honestly.
 You’re not asking “What should I do?”
 You’re asking “Given what I know about myself, what makes sense for me?”

-This means accepting that your tolerances shape your trajectory.
+This means accepting that your tolerances will shape your trajectory.
 If you can’t tolerate financial insecurity, you’ll build a different life than someone who can’t tolerate creative constraint.
 Neither is wrong.
 But misconstruing what your tolerances are leads to choices that aren’t made with you in mind.

 Commit to Learning

-But the outcome isn’t the only thing you’re getting.
+Most decisions are framed as success/failure binaries.
+Either it works out or it doesn’t.
+But even if this were true, the outcome isn’t the only thing you’re getting.
 You’re also getting information, experience, relationships, and clarity about what you actually want versus what you thought you wanted.
-Not to mention the literal uncertainty about what this decision could bring.
+Not to mention the literal unknowns about what this decision could bring into your life.

 A “failed” relationship may have taught you how to better approach the next one.
 A job that didn’t work out may have clarified what kind of work you find meaningful.
 Reframing decisions as learning opportunities rather than fuckups reduces the stakes.
 You’re taking a step, seeing what happens, and adapting.